Chip Reid

-Charles Henry "Chip" Reid Jr. was named CBS News National correspondent in June 2011.
-Prior to his current position, he was the Chief White House Correspondent for CBS News.
-He assumed that position on January 5, 2009.
+Charles Henry "Chip" Reid Jr. (born February 24, 1955) is an American broadcast journalist.
+He was named CBS News National correspondent in June 2011.
+Prior to that, he had been the network's congressional correspondent and its Chief White House Correspondent, a position he assumed in January 2009.

-Previously, Reid was the network's congressional correspondent.
 Prior to his association with CBS, he was employed by NBC News, where he covered politics and Capitol Hill.

-Education
+Early life and education

-Reid was educated at Concord High School, a public secondary school in Wilmington, Delaware, followed by Vassar College, a private liberal arts college in the town of Poughkeepsie in New York state, from which he graduated Phi Beta Kappa with a degree in psychology in 1977.
-He then attended Princeton University in Princeton, New Jersey, in 1982, graduating with a Master's of Public Affairs degree.
-He received a law degree from Columbia Law School.
+Reid was born February 24, 1955 in Wilmington, Delaware to Charles H. Reid Sr. and Norma Reid.
+He was educated at Concord High School, a public secondary school in Wilmington, Delaware.

+Reid then attended Vassar College, a private liberal arts college in the town of Poughkeepsie in New York state, from which he graduated Phi Beta Kappa with a degree in psychology in 1977.
+He then moved on to Princeton University in New Jersey, graduating with a Master's of Public Affairs degree.
+Lastly, he earned a Juris Doctor degree from Columbia Law School in 1982.